-The bodyweight squat is probably one of the most forgotten natural exercises; watch a young child play and you will see that they perform perfect squatting technique without trying and will sit in the bottom position of a squat for considerable time without discomfort.
+The bodyweight squat is probably one of the most forgotten natural exercises; watch a young child play and you will see that they perform perfect squatting technique without trying and will sit in the bottom position of a squat for a considerable time without discomfort.

 Fast forward to adulthood and modern man has forgotten how to squat, your average sedentary adult can’t squat to the bottom position, let along hold it for time.